xiaojiandaoshou-oss/1-A-super-resolution-image-restoration-method-based-on-multi-condition-constrained-controlnet/README.md

-# ControlNet Sketch-Guided Super-Resolution Deployment Guide

 # Overview

 This guide details the deployment process of a dual-condition ControlNet model (trained for sketch-guided image and segmentation map super-resolution) to Stable Diffusion WebUI.
-The model takes a low-resolution image and a corresponding sketch as inputs, then generates a high-resolution image while preserving content and structure.
+The model takes a low-resolution image and a corresponding sketch or a segmentation map   as inputs, then generates a high-resolution image while preserving content and structure.

 # Key Specifications
 Base Model: Stable Diffusion v1.5